Supervisor Localization of Timed Discrete-Event Systems under Partial Observation and Communication Delay: Partial-Observation Localization Procedure

 \subsection{Case Study: Timed Workcell}

-We illustrate partial-observation supervisor localization in TDES by studying a timed workcell example, taken from \cite[Chapter 9]{Wonham:Book2015}.
-As displayed in Fig.~\ref{fig:WorkCell}, the workcell consists of two machines $\bf M1$ and $\bf M2$ linked by a one-slot buffer $\bf BUF$.
-The untimed DES models of the machines are displayed in Fig.~\ref{fig:machine}.
+We illustrate the proposed partial-observation supervisor localization procedure by a timed workcell example, adapted from \cite[Chapter 9]{Wonham16a}.
+As displayed in Fig.~\ref{fig:WorkCell}, the workcell consists of two machines $\bf M1$ and $\bf M2$, linked by a one-slot buffer $\bf BUF$; additionally, a worker $\bf WK$ is responsible for repairing $\bf M1$ and $\bf M2$.
+The ATG of the machines and the worker are displayed in Fig.~\ref{fig:machine}.
 The workcell operates as follows.
 Initially the buffer is empty.
 With the event $\alpha_1$, $\bf M1$ takes a workpiece from the infinite workpiece source.
 Subsequently $\bf M1$ either breaks down (event $\lambda_1$), or successfully completes its work cycle, deposits the workpiece in the buffer (event $\beta_1$). $\bf M2$ operates similarly, but takes its workpiece from the buffer (event $\alpha_2$), and deposits it when finished in the infinite workpiece sink.
-If a machine $\bf Mi$ ($i = 1, 2$) breaks down (event $\lambda_i$), then it will be started to repair (event $\mu_i$), and finally its repair will be finished (event $\eta_i$).
+If a machine $\bf Mi$, $i = 1$ or $2$ breaks down (event $\lambda_i$), then the worker $\bf WK$ will start to repair the machine (event $\mu_i$), and finish the repair (event $\eta_i$) in due time.
 Assign lower and upper time bounds to each event, with notation (event, lower bound, upper bound), as follows: